Resource Management Plan Template Example

 • Next, decide what metrics you want to use to measure success and audit against them regularly.

-5. Step five: Evaluate progress.
+5. Step Five: Evaluate progress.

 Evaluating progress in a resource management plan is a necessary process that allows the organization to determine how well they manage their resources.
 It also helps them identify areas of improvement for future projects.